roman-milk/roman-milk.github.io/at-the-movies.md

+===

- ****** At The Movies: After The Show ****** bydawn1958© Jed had taken a straight back chair and motioned for Diane to join him.
+Jed had taken a straight back chair and motioned for Diane to join him.
 Motioning with his hand, he wanted her to sit in his lap.
 Looking furlong at John, she didn't know what to do.
 With a shrug of his shoulders, John indicated that she should co-operate with them and maybe they would leave soon.

  Reluctantly, Diane went over to Jed and he immediately grabbed her arms.
 He turned her around and guided her into his lap where she was suddenly struck by realizing she had made a big mistake.
 His large, hard cock was pushing into her ass and she found it unbearable.
 She tried to get up but Jed held her firmly.
 "Just sit and be a good girl and we will watch the lovebirds fuck each other," he whispered in her ear from behind.